Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 Gallbladder concerns:

-This is slightly higher than the general population (0.5-1% annually) but consistent with other weight-loss medications.
-The risk appears related to the speed and magnitude of weight loss rather than a direct drug effect.
+Retatrutide showed a 2.4% rate of gallbladder-related adverse events over 68 weeks.
+This is slightly higher than the general population (0.5–1% annually) but consistent with other weight-loss medications.
+The risk is related to the speed and magnitude of weight loss rather than a direct drug effect.

 Who's at higher risk: